databio/pepatac/README.md

 - read2
 - whatever else you want

+Run your project as above, by passing your project config file to `looper run`.
 More detailed instructions and advanced options for how to define your project are in the [Looper documentation on defining a project](http://looper.readthedocs.io/en/latest/define-your-project.html).

 ## Running on a single sample: